Cost-Effective Strategies for Threat Detection in Healthcare

 Why Threat Detection Matters in Healthcare

 Healthcare organizations confront a cybersecurity paradox: they're expensive targets to breach yet operate with severely constrained security budgets.
-Healthcare breach costs consistently outpace other industries by significant margins, with protected health information requiring extensive remediation efforts stemming from regulatory compliance requirements, operational disruption to patient care, and the sensitive nature of protected health information (PHI).
+Protected health information requires extensive remediation efforts stemming from regulatory compliance requirements, operational disruption to patient care, and the sensitive nature of the data involved.

 Healthcare environments present attackers with rich target opportunities.
 Electronic health records contain comprehensive personal data, medical devices often lack robust security controls, and clinical workflows require constant system availability.
+According to IBM research, healthcare breaches take an average of 279 days to identify and contain—38 days longer than the global average—giving attackers extended windows to move laterally and exfiltrate data.
 The surge in healthcare cyberattacks reflects the sector's combination of valuable data, operational constraints, and historically underfunded security programs.

 What Makes Healthcare Organizations High-Value Targets